AvadoDServer/avado-docs/content/packages/prysm-validator.md

 **5.2.1** After agreeing and opening the Prysm web dashboard, you will then be propmted to create a wallet on the Avado to hold your validator keys.
 Select Imported Wallet.

+{{< hint type=danger >}}
-> It is strongly recommended that you have a pen and paper ready to write down the passwords that you create in the next steps so that you can recreate them in the future when needed.
+It is strongly recommended that you have a pen and paper ready to write down the passwords that you create in the next steps so that you can recreate them in the future when needed.

-{.is-danger}
+{{< /hint >}}

 ![imported_wallet.png](../keygen/imported_wallet.png)